We’re happy you’ve found us and really hope you’ll benefit from your visit!

-Melanie is a mother of 2 kids, Low carb foodie, blogger, and recipes creator.
-She loves writing, cooking, and taking pictures of delicious food.
+Melanie is a mother of two amazing, fun-loving kids, low carb foodie, blogger, and keto recipes creator.
+She loves writing, cooking, and taking pictures of delicious, healthy food.

 So far we have three amazing Low-Carb Recipes from Melanie with more on the way soon!

 We hear the same question over and over again from people like you who want to know the optimal number of carbs to eat per day to maintain a healthy and balance low-carb diet.